 Mike Agron, co-founder of WebAttract says

-The goal here is to know the details of the qualified leads so that you can start your nurturing process in the near future.
-In this article, we will have a look at a formula that successful brands use to convert qualified leads to sales.
+The goal here is to know the details of the marketing qualified leads definition so that you can start your nurturing process in the near future.
+In this article, we will have a look at a formula that successful brands use to find qualified leads to sales.

 Choosing a topic that will draw the audience

 The popularity of webinar is increasing.
 And marketers are taking advantage of this to attract qualified leads to their business.
 They are stirring up controversies concerning their format.
 To get over the noise, you only need a killer topic.
 Therefore, you have to identify the challenges that your qualified leads want to get rid of.
 You cannot depend solely on private contributions to the topic.
 Webinars’ primary goal is to convert qualified leads into sales.
 Therefore, your sales team is a vital part of the brainstorming process for the webinar.

 Ask the following questions to come up with a topic.

 - What are your prospect’s most common questions?

 - Which topic gives you the most pleasure while teaching?